wadmiraal/wadmiraal.net/src/_posts/2013-09-26-might-drupal-be-holding-us-back.markdown

 Months passed, and we had more and more sites that needed to be done in PHP.
 And I started getting more and more involved in writing PHP scripts, that eventually started looking like modules.

 And I learned a lot.
 I got better and better at PHP.
-Until I was actually very good at it &mdash; on par with Drupal core itself.
+Until I was actually very good at it&thinsp;&mdash;&thinsp;on par with Drupal core itself.
 Soon after, however, Drupal 7 came along.
 And it became clear that my knowledge of PHP, of the paradigms that were being used, were outdated.

 PHP, and web technologies in general, had evolved.
 But because I had mostly been using Drupal and it&rsquo;s APIs, I hadn&rsquo;t noticed.
 I didn't know there were *much* better ways to do things.